-In trademark law, "use" means that the mark is at work in the marketplace, identifying available goods or services.
-This doesn't mean that the product or service actually has to be sold, as long as it is legitimately offered to the public under the mark in question-that is, the goods and services can be provided at the time the advertisement is published.
+In trademark law, "use" means that the mark is at work in the marketplace, identifying the underlying goods or services.
+This doesn't mean that the product or service actually has to be sold, as long as it is legitimately offered to the public under the mark in question.
 For example, Robert creates a website where he offers his new invention-a humane mousetrap-for sale under the trademark MiceFree.
-Even if Robert doesn't sell any traps, he is still "using" the trademark as long as the traps are available and ready to be shipped at the time the ad is posted (and "MiceFree" appears on the traps or on tags attached to them).
-Similarly, if Kristin, a trademark attorney, puts up a website to offer her services under the service mark Trademark Queen, her service mark will be in use as long as she is ready to respond to customer requests for her advice at the time her website goes "live."
+Even if Robert doesn't sell any traps, he is still "using" the trademark as long as "MiceFree" appears on the traps or on tags attached to them and the traps are ready to be shipped when a sale is made.
+Similarly, if Kristin, a trademark attorney, puts up a website to offer her services under the service mark Trademark Queen, her service mark will be in use as long as she is ready to respond to customer requests for her advice.